XPRIZE/GLEXP-Team-CCI/pubbly_schoolhouse/README.md

 ## Getting Started

 The product of our Pubbly brand Design tools, Console, and Engine is a web packet.
-It consists of XML, assets (images, audio files), and a link to Pubbly Engine javascript.
-The javascript interprets the XML, loads the corresponding assets, and runs an HTML5 browser based interactive experience.
+It consists of XML, assets (images, audio files), and a link to Pubbly Engine Javascript.
+The Javascript interprets the XML, loads the corresponding assets, and runs an HTML5 browser based interactive experience.

-Pubbly Packets can be hosted on a server, launched from a local html file, or deployed using Cordova, PhoneGap, Electon, or any number of Android WebView/Chromium based wrappers.
+Pubbly Packets can be hosted on a server, launched from a local HTML file, or deployed using Cordova, PhoneGap, Electon, or any number of Android WebView/Chromium based wrappers.
 Team CCI used Cordova.

-So before you go any further, install the cordova CLI.
-[Installing cordova](https://cordova.apache.org/docs/en/latest/guide/cli/#installing-the-cordova-cli)
+So before you go any further, install the Cordova CLI.
+[Installing Cordova](https://cordova.apache.org/docs/en/latest/guide/cli/#installing-the-cordova-cli)

 ### Adding content

-All pubbly related content is a webpage, which can run locally, on a web server, or in a cordova wrapped APK.
-Each packed can be exported directly from the [Pubbly Design Tools](https://github.com/PubblyDevelopment/pubbly_design_tools), created and downloaded from a [Pubbly Console](https://github.com/PubblyDevelopment/pubbly_console), or manually added from the English/Swahili content root folders, found inside XprizePrograms folder.
+All Pubbly related content is a webpage, which can run locally, on a web server, or in a Cordova wrapped APK.
+Each packet can be exported directly from the [Pubbly Design Tools](https://github.com/PubblyDevelopment/pubbly_design_tools), created and downloaded from a [Pubbly Console](https://github.com/PubblyDevelopment/pubbly_console), or manually added from the English/Swahili content root folders, found inside XprizePrograms folder.

 ### Adding content: Cordova boilerplate project

-Regardless of the content you wish to add, you will first need to create a new "empty" cordova project.
+Regardless of the content you wish to add, you will first need to create a new "empty" Cordova project.

 * cordova create myProgram com.myCompany.myProgram myProgram
 * cd myProgram
 * cordova add platform android
 * Connect an android tablet for USB debugging
     * Buy a USB-C data transfer cable
-    * Connect an android device
+    * Connect an Android device
-    * Swipe down from top and put your android device in file transfer mode
+    * Swipe down from top and put your Android device in file transfer mode
     * In security settings, enable USB debugging
     * In security settings, enable apps from unknown sources.
 > To check that your device is ready, execute "adb devices" for an android device in debug mode.
 * cordova run android

-Ensure that the cordova boiler plate project has launched on your device.
-If it has, extract the downloaded map packet to your cordova web root, and execute a clean build process.
+Ensure that the Cordova boiler plate project has launched on your device.
+If it has, extract the downloaded map packet to your Cordova web root, and execute a clean build process.

 * cordova clean android
 * cordova build android

 > Check your device.
 The APK should have installed and launched.
 If it didn't, check to make sure your device is in file transfer mode, with ADB debugging enabled, and allows applications from unknowns sources.
 You can also manually file transfer the generated APK to a tablet.
-The cordova APK's path is given at the end of the build process in your terminal window.
+The Cordova APK's path is given at the end of the build process in your terminal window.
 Copy that APK to your tablet, and manually install.

-You now have a working cordova project.
+You now have a working Cordova project.

-To add content from existing ready-to-biuld folders, use TeamCCI's English/Swahili web roots, section "Adding content: Xprize web roots"
+To add content from existing ready-to-build folders, use TeamCCI's English/Swahili web roots, section "Adding content: Xprize web roots"

-To add new content from a custom pubbly console generated map, see section "Adding content: Console Map packet"
+To add new content from a custom Pubbly console generated map, see section "Adding content: Console Map packet"

 To make a brand new submission, with different levels in each subject, or with a different number of subjects entirely, see "Adding content: New program"